 What are title bonds?

-Title bonds (often called certificate of title bonds) are surety bonds that help individuals claim ownership of vehicles without titles.
-Without this license and permit bond, they can’t legally register, sell, or insure a car.
+Title bonds (often called certificate of title surety bonds) help individuals claim ownership of vehicles without titles.
+Without this license and permit bond, they can’t legally register, sell, transfer ownership of, or insure a car.
 Title bonds protect prior owners and others who may have security interests in the vehicle from potential damages.
-This bond goes by several other names as well:

 - Lost title bond

 - Certificate of title bond